weikangYeo/local-password-manager/README.md

 ## Goals

 Build a password manager that can run on local (Mac & Windows), that manage user password.
+Build from scratch is because dont want to play any $$$ and not trusting the third party source (data store at server side).
+Didnt use any DB because this project is too small to have a DB.

 ### Main PLAN